 Famed value investor and father of security analysis Benjamin Graham was fond of saying, “More money has been lost reaching for a little extra yield than taken at the barrel of a gun.”

 In bond investing, sometimes risk comes from too long a maturity profile, increasing bond duration.
 More often, it happens that inexperienced investors are attracted to the eye-popping yields available on so-called junk bonds.
 It's easy to notice only the high-interest rates without considering the correspondingly high probabilities of default.
 Often, these investors would be better off buying a conservative bond fund or bond index fund that: 1) uses no leverage, and 2) operates at a low cost.
 By the time they learn this lesson, it's too late.

-To increase your odds of successfully protecting your family’s money while generating passive income from bonds, you need to know how credit quality works; specifically, how bond rating agencies classify bonds based on the chance the issuer will default, missing an interest or principal payment.
+To increase your odds of successfully protecting your family’s money while generating passive income from bonds, you need to know how credit quality works; specifically, how bond rating agencies classify bonds based on the chance the issuer will default, missing an interest, or principal payment.

 For municipal bonds, there are several tests of safety you can run to protect your investment.
 For corporate bonds, you can calculate the credit quality of companies using your own efforts by going through the financial statements and working out things such as the interest coverage ratio or fixed payment coverage ratio.
-These let you know how much revenue a firm could lose before it was in danger of not generating enough cash to send you what it had promised.
+These let you know how much revenue a firm could lose before it is in danger of not generating enough cash to send you what it had promised.

-Alternatively, you can pull up the credit ratings for a specific bond from a firm such as Standard and Poor’s, Moody, or Fitch.
-These enterprises employ hundreds of analysts who do nothing but calculate such numbers day-in and day-out, assigning a letter grade much like the ones you’d receive on a spelling test in elementary school.
+Alternatively, you can pull up the credit ratings for a specific bond from a firm such as Standard & Poor’s, Moody's, or Fitch.
+These enterprises employ hundreds of analysts who do nothing but calculate such numbers, assigning a letter grade much like the ones you’d receive on a spelling test in elementary school.

-Standard and Poor's Investment Grade Bond Ratings
+Standard & Poor's Investment-Grade Bond Ratings

 - AAA = Extremely strong capacity to meet financial commitments.